catvin82/Waffles-Modpack-mod-catvm/README.md

 6: Open "Downloads" in file explorer

-7: Copy-paste the files inside "WMMbycatvin" to the "mods folder".
+7: Copy-paste the files inside "mp1" and "mp2" to the "mods folder".

 8: Double click "Quilt-Launcher-1.18.2.jar" (or a similar file)